Ada-Developers-Academy/core-unit-3/react-components/jsx.md

 ## Goals

-React JS can use JavaScript syntax known as JSX.
-It's used when rendering components in our webapp, so we can expect to see a lot of JSX!
+React JS provides a special syntax known as JSX.
+It's used when rendering components in our webapp, so we can expect to see JSX all over the place!

-JSX is used to declare HTML-like UI in JavaScript.
-JSX determines what our webapp's rendered HTML looks like.
+JSX is used to declare HTML-like UI in React JS.
+It determines what our webapp's rendered HTML looks like.

-Before we use JSX extensively, let's pause to understand what JSX is and how to write it.
+Before we start using JSX extensively, let's pause to understand what JSX is and how to write it.

 ## Introduction